mebeim/aoc/2019/README.md

 ### Part 2

 Things get a little bit more complicated.
-Machines are now connected in a feedback loop, meaning that after stargint each one with a different phase setting and connecting them, we will also need to connect the last one to the first one.
+Machines are now connected in a feedback loop, meaning that after starting each one with a different phase setting and connecting them, we will also need to connect the last one to the first one.
 The computation will be over after the fifth machine halts.
 Its last output value will be the signal to maximize this time.